 What good does that really do you?
 You need somebody that understands the court, that understands the process, that understands how to deal with a case just like yours in the court where your case is pending.

 So, pick up the phone.
-Let’s talk about your case.
-Let’s talk about where it is and then we’re going to put together a plan that makes sense for you and your circumstances so we can get you out of the court system as fast as possible.
+Let's talk about your case.
+Let's talk about where it is and then we're going to put together a plan that makes sense for you and your circumstances so we can get you out of the court system as fast as possible.
 You need an attorney familiar with the Los Angeles Criminal Court System and you need to learn how to choose the best criminal lawyer.

 Criminal Courts in Los Angeles County, California